 Scott currently works at Google, where he is helping build a new team targeting the needs of small businesses that struggled during the pandemic.
 Prior to Google, he spent time working as a management consultant and as a semi-professional poker player.
 He attended Cornell University where he majored in Applied Economics and Management, later earning his MBA from Yale School of Management.

 Scott has always loved to teach.
-At Cornell, he served as an academic tutor and teaching assistant for undergraduate business courses, leading weekly seminars with 30+ students as well as one-on-one sessions with individuals.
-As a private tutor for 3 years, he worked with students on a variety of subjects including chemistry, physics, and math (he scored an 800 on both the SAT math and the SAT level 2 subject test).
-Scott also helps students prepare for the GMAT - a test he loves to teach!
+At Yale, he was an academic tutor for dozens of full-time and executive MBA candidates (tutoring senior executives with decades of experience in their respective fields was always an exciting challenge!)
+At Cornell, he was a teaching assistant for undergraduate business courses, leading weekly seminars with 30+ students as well as more frequent one-on-one sessions.
+As a tutor for 10+ years, he has worked with students on a variety of subjects including GMAT (he scored a 760), math (he scored an 800 on both the SAT math and the SAT level 2 subject test), finance, statistics, economics, and a variety of business courses.

 Scott is also an avid sports fan.
-Growing up just outside New York City, he’s been watching New York Knicks games since elementary school.
-More recently, he’s combined his interest in sports with his background in statistics, developing a comprehensive model for predicting the outcomes of professional basketball games.
+Growing up just outside New York City, he’s been watching New York Jets and Mets games since elementary school.
+More recently, he’s combined his interest in sports with his background in statistics, developing comprehensive models to predict the outcomes of professional football and baseball games.